 Students must meet the following criteria for admission consideration:

 • Be an admitted or a current student of Florida State University,

 • Have a 2.75 overall undergraduate GPA (may appeal if lower GPA with exceptional circumstances; contact department),

 • Have HUN 1201 (3) Science of Nutrition completed with a final grade of 'B' or higher ( a B minus does not qualify),

 • Complete DIE 3005 (1) Intro to Dietetics with a grade of “satisfactory (S)”.

-DIE 3005 is offered in spring semester and in summer session C (second six weeks).
-Transfer students will have the opportunity to take this course in the second six weeks of the summer (session C) at FSU before admission decisions are made.
+DIE 3005 is offered in spring semester and in the summer.
+Transfer students will have the opportunity to take this course in the summer at FSU before admission decisions are made.
 Admission decisions will be made in August.

 Indicator an aptitude in the sciences, with preferably a grade of 'B' or better in the following:

 • CHM 1045, 1045L General Chemistry I, Lab